-fMRI univariate analysis.
-We modeled the fMRI responses to each object image in a given run with a GLM.
-The onsets and durations of each object image were entered as regressors into the model and were convolved with an HRF resulting in 48 regressors for the experimental conditions in each run.
-As nuisance regressors, we included the noise components extracted from the white matter and CSF maps as well as the movement parameters and their first- and second-order derivatives.
-We repeated this GLM approach 20 times, each time convolving with a different HRF obtained from an openly available library of HRFs (https://github.com/kendrickkay/GLMsingle), which was derived from a large fMRI dataset of participants viewing natural scenes (Allen et al., 2022).
-After fitting the GLMs, for each voxel we extracted the $\beta$ values for the object image regressors from the GLM with the HRF that had resulted in the minimum mean residual for that given voxel.
-Since the true HRF is variable across subjects, tasks, and even brain regions (Polimeni and Lewis, 2021), this approach allows a closer approximation of the true HRF compared with using the canonical HRF while it does not lead to positively biased statistics at the group level.
-This procedure yielded 48 $\beta$ maps (one for each object category) for each run and participant.
-For later searchlight analyses, we normalized these $\beta$ maps to the MNI template brain.
+We modeled the fMRI responses to each object image in a given run with a general linear model (GLM).
+The onsets and durations of each object image were entered as regressors into the model and were convolved with a hemodynamic response function (HRF) resulting in 48 regressors for the experimental conditions in each run.
+As nuisance regressors, we included the noise components extracted from the white matter and CSF maps as well as the movement parameters and their first and second order derivatives.
+We repeated this GLM approach 20 times, each time convolving with a different HRF obtained from an openly available library of HRFs (https://github.com/kendrickkay/GLMsingle) which was derived from a large fMRI dataset of participants viewing natural scenes (Allen et al., 2022).
+After fitting the GLMs, for each voxel we extracted the beta values for the object image regressors from the GLM with the HRF that had resulted in the minimum mean residual for that given voxel.
+Please note that this procedure does not lead to positively biased statistics at the group level.
+This yielded 48 beta maps (one for each object category) for each run and participant.
+For later searchlight analyses, we normalized these beta maps to the MNI template brain.

 The fMRI responses for the localizer experiment were modeled in a separate GLM, with the onsets and durations of the blocks of objects and scrambled objects convolved with the canonical HRF as regressors.
 Only movement parameters were included as nuisance regressors in this GLM.
-From the resulting $\beta$ estimates, we computed three contrasts.
+From the resulting beta estimates we computed two contrasts.
 The first contrast was used to localize activity in early visual brain areas and was defined as scrambled > objects.
 The second contrast was used to localize activity in object-selective cortex and was defined as objects > scrambled.
-The third contrast was used to localize activity in posterior parietal cortex and was defined as objects + scrambled > baseline.
-This way, we obtained three t-maps for the three contrasts for each participant.
+This way, we obtained two t-maps for the two contrasts for each participant.